Mythology of The X-Files: Season 7

-Skinner and Michael Kritschgau (John Finn) try desperately to learn the truth about the alien object.Shapiro, pp. 7–16 Unsuccessful, Scully returns from Africa to see Mulder, but she is told that he has disappeared.
+Skinner and Michael Kritschgau (John Finn) try desperately to learn the truth about the alien object.
+Unsuccessful, Scully returns from Africa to see Mulder, but she is told that he has disappeared.
 She contacts Kritschgau and Skinner, trying to find her partner.
 In fact, The Smoking Man has taken Mulder away to transplant the telepathic part of Mulder's brain into his own cranium.
-The surgery is a failure.Shapiro, pp. 19–28 Mulder develops an inoperable, terminal brain tumor after the surgery; he keeps the news from Scully.
+The surgery is a failure.
+Mulder develops an inoperable, terminal brain tumor after the surgery; he keeps the news from Scully.